astropy/astropy/docs/samp/advanced_embed_samp_hub.rst

     h.stop()

-If you run the above script, a window will open which says "Example SAMP Tk application."
+If you run the above script, a window will open that says "Example SAMP Tk application."
 If you then go to the following page, for example:

 http://astrojs.github.io/sampjs/examples/pinger.html